HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Course Guide.md

 ### Lab Exercises

-The deadlines written on the lab exercise guides are all for November 30, 2020, which is the end of the semester.
-But please do not start this at the end of the semester.
+The deadlines written on the lab exercise guides are all for January 11, 2022, which is the end of the semester.
+But please do not start making all of these at the end of the semester.
 You can refer to the study schedule above for the recommended pace.

 - Lab Exercise 1 (Imperative Programming Review)
 - Lab Exercise 2 (Introduction to Haskell)